 We recommend that if you regularly require either a standard or enhanced DBS you use the DBS Update Service.
-This service is provided by the Government for an annual charge of £13 per annum.
+This service is provided by the government for an annual charge of £13.
 It allows you to obtain your DBS certificate at any time without having to apply and pay again.
-This doesn’t work for basic disclosures.
+This does not work for basic disclosures.

-The above four (three if the HMO doesn’t have gas) documents have to be provided with the application.
-Failure to do so will mean that your application can’t be processed and will be rejected.
+The above four (three if the HMO does not have gas) documents have to be provided with the application.
+Failure to do so will mean that your application cannot be processed and will be rejected.
 The fee you paid will be retained if this happens.